ember-learn/ember-blog/content/the-ember-times-issue-196.md

 Be kind,

-Jared Galanis and the Learning Team
+Jared Galanis, Jessica Justice and the Learning Team